-For the first time ever Bryant Park is opening a spring version of their wildly popular Winter Village.
-This market will focus on one-of-a-kind handmade items, featuring 85 local vendors, and will only be open for three weekends in May.
+Returning again to Bryant Park this year is the spring version of their wildly popular Winter Village.
+This market will focus on one-of-a-kind handmade items, featuring 116 local vendors, and will only be open for three weekends in May.
 Learn more here.

 Where: Bryant Park

 When: May 12 – May 14, May 19 – May 21, and May 26 – May 29, from 11 am – 7 pm

 Out of all the outdoor flea markets in NYC, Grand Bazaar is the oldest, largest, and most diverse.
 Here you’ll find various vendors selling things from antiques and unique clothing to furniture, paintings, and more.
 They’ll sometimes do themed events, such as vintage and antique pop-ups or up-cycle pop-ups.
 There’s also a food court so you can grab a bite to eat after a day of shopping.

 When: Every Sunday, 10 am – 5 pm (year round)

 3. Brooklyn Flea, DUMBO